Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Conclusions

 \section{Conclusions}

 We have proposed a geometry-aware neural interpolation by launching a Neural Interpolation (NI) network within a Depth Image-Based Rendering (DIBR) pipeline.
-The NI network serves to reconstruct high angular resolution LFs which are sheared under a set of depth hypotheses.
+The NI network serves to reconstruct high angular resolution LFs sheared under a set of depth hypotheses.
 And the DIBR network is developed to construct a reconstruction cost volume through measuring the degrees of aliasing in the neural interpolated LFs, which is then applied for rendering the final LF.
-We have shown that the reconstruction cost volume in the DIBR network can be used to render scene depth of each view in the LFs.
+We have shown that the reconstruction cost volume in the DIBR network can be used to render scene depth of each view in the LFs or promote the views to MPI representations.
+This feature brings interpretability to the overall framework.
 In addition, since we do not compel depth consistency between views, non-Lambertian effects reconstructed by the NI network can be maintained.
 For the NI and DIBR networks, we have designed a hierarchical packing-unpacking structure that effectively encodes and decodes LF features via spatial-channel pixel shuffling.
 Evaluations on various LF datasets have demonstrated that the combination of NI and DIBR pipeline is able to render high-quality LFs with large disparities and non-Lambertian effects.